xerolinux/XeroWiki/docs/xero-faq.md

 <h1 align="center">⁉️ XeroLinux FAQ ⁉️</h1>

+> Q : Will there be any more "Spins" other than **KDE Plasma** ?

+A : Nope.
+I have tried many times, was too much for one man.
+Sorry...

 > Q : Why not include **nVidia** GPU Drivers on the ISO ?

 A : We will be doing that, making it available through **Calamares** as of December 2025.